johndoe31415/mmcli/README.md

 ## Usage
 Configure your channel in config.json (the template is config_template.json), then run the command line app.
 It shows messages and allows you to enter new posts.
 Hit return after your last message and all will be sent in bulk.
+Note that the password will need to be obfuscated, for that simply run `python3 Obfuscator.py` and enter it.
+Note that the passphrase is *not* encrypted, it is merely obfuscated, i.e., it is trivial retrieve!
+The idea is that if you accidentally `cat` your JSON file, it's not blantly obvious what the passphrase is.

 ## License
 GNU GPL-3.